 Recognizing how nebulosity and pattern work together moves one into the complete stance for that dimension.

-For example, nihilism usually makes you depressed.
-Likewise, when you are depressed for other reasons, nihilism may seem obviously right.
+For example, nihilism usually dulls your thinking, makes you feel depressed, and inhibits productivity activity.
+Likewise, when your brain is fogged, you feel hopeless for whatever reason, or you can’t seem to get anything done, nihilism may seem obviously right.

 Sales pitch and emotional appeal

 The “sales pitch” is a slogan that encapsulates the language used to promote the stance.

 A confused stance’s emotional appeal is the reason it is attractive.
 Each confused stance plays to some need for security, excitement, or self-aggrandizement.